Wust-Sat/architecture/docs/wust-sat-platform.md

 A **module** is a distinct functional board (e.g., EPS, UHF Comm, OBC Motherboard).
 Most modules are separate PCBs based on the **Template Board** design.
-Each module is addressable units on the CAN bus.
+Each module is an addressable unit on the CAN bus.

 The WUST-Sat platform consists of the following modules: